canonical/certification-docs/Programme_Guide.rst

 Team work closely with manufacturers to resolve test issues and assure that the testing is representative of in-field use.

-Installation and configuration of `Metal as a Service (MAAS)`_ tool, certification environment, and Server Test Suite can be found in otehr guides availabel on the Certification Portal (https://certification.canonical.com)
+Installation and configuration of Canonical's `Metal as a Service (MAAS)`_ tool, certification environment, and Server Test Suite can be found in other guides available on the Certification Portal (https://certification.canonical.com)

 .. _`Metal as a Service (MAAS)`:
   http://maas.io